 - RAQ thinks that the parenting and other arrangements that separated people make themselves is the most powerful agreement of all, although legal power is not involved.

 Some separated people use Family Dispute Resolution, which involves mediation, to arrive at agreements about children and property.

-Plans in legal definition mean the agreements parents make themselves for raising their children but signed and dated by each parent provide evidence of consent.
+Parenting Plans in legal definition mean the agreements parents make themselves for raising their children but signed and dated by each parent to provide evidence of consent.

 RAQ mediators offer a safe and confidential setting for people to identify problems and conflicts they have to work on.